Labernator/HoR/Campaign/The Fortalessa Intervention (Herbst 2019)/Rosters/Genestealer Cults Kill Team.md

 |6"|3+|6+|6|4|4|3|7|5+|

 <ins>*Special Rules*</ins>
-**Spiritual Leader** - All friendly **SPACE WOLVES** units within 6" of this model can use the Wolf Priest’s Leadership instead of their own.
 **Bestial Vigour** - When inflicting damage on this model, reduce the Damage characteristic of the attack by 1 (to a minimum of 1).
 In addition, roll a D6 each time this model loses a wound; on a 5+ that wound is not lost.
 **Hero** - This model can gain XP.